mattdton/Somatic-shortV-nf/README.md

   - [picard](https://gatk.broadinstitute.org/hc/en-us/articles/360037593331-CreateSequenceDictionary-Picard-).dict
   - [bwa](https://bio-bwa.sourceforge.net/bwa.shtml).amb, .ann, .bwt, .pac, .sa

-***Note***:
-You must specify the full path for the reference fasta, even if it is in your working directory.

 ### 3. Required files

 #### **Create genomic-interval list files required for Mutect2**
 Interval lists define subsets of genomic regions in the genome.
 It is advisable to split the genome into genomic-intervals to parallelize execution and/or exclude regions that have bad or uninformative data.
 Please refer to this [link](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852-Intervals-and-interval-lists) for more details.

 Documented below are the two different methods by which you can generate the interval files for Mutect2 when you run the pipeline using the nextflow command.

-**(a) Generate optimised number of intervals based on your genome size**
+**Generate optimised number of intervals based on your genome size**
-  - Provide the [picard](https://gatk.broadinstitute.org/hc/en-us/articles/360037593331-CreateSequenceDictionary-Picard-).dict file in addition to the Reference FASTA file in the command.
-  - Please **do not** provide the `--number_of_intervals` value in the command.
-  - This generates minimum 100 Mb sized intervals e.g.  32 genomic-interval files for the Human genome hg38.
+Required files are:
+- Reference.fasta
+- Reference.dict

-**(b) Generate a specific number of intervals**
+**Generate a specific number of intervals**
-Alternatively, based on the computing resources available on the your operating system, you might want to generate a specific number of genomic-intervals.
+You can define a specific number genomic-intervals based on the number of cpus available to parallelize execution Alternatively, based on the computing resources available on the your operating system, you might want to generate a specific number of genomic-intervals.
   - Please provide an integer value `--number_of_intervals` in the command.
-  - You do not need to provide the [picard](https://gatk.broadinstitute.org/hc/en-us/articles/360037593331-CreateSequenceDictionary-Picard-).dict file for this option.

 #### Create a Panel of Normals (PoN) for Mutect2
-The user can create a PoN file using our [pipeline](https://github.com/Sydney-Informatics-Hub/Somatic-ShortV?tab=readme-ov-file#4-create-pon-per-genomic-interval).
+- The user can create a a panel of normals (PoN) containing germline and artifactual sites for use with Mutect2 using the instructions provided [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037058172-CreateSomaticPanelOfNormals-BETA-).
+- We will include this functionality as an optional module in the next version of the pipeline.

 #### Create common biallelic variant resources for GetPileupSummaries
-The user can create the Common biallelic variant resource files using our [pipeline](https://github.com/Sydney-Informatics-Hub/Somatic-ShortV?tab=readme-ov-file#0-optional-create-common-biallelic-variant-resources)
+- A bash script `gatk4_selectvariants.pbs` is provided in the `scripts` folder which can read in your public resource VCF, and select common biallelic SNP variants (by default, those with an allele frequency of > 0.05).
+- This script can be directly run on the NCI Gadi HPC but it can also modified to run on any other computational resource.
+- In the `gatk4_selectvariants.pbs` script, you can replace `<>` with your resource for resource=`<path/to/public_dataset.vcf.gz>` and output file resource_common=`</path/to/output_public_dataset_common_biallelic.vcf.gz>`.
+- On NCI Gadi HPC you can adjust the compute resouces and submit your job using the command :`qsub gatk4_selectvariants.pbs`.
+- We will include this functionality as an optional module in the next version of the pipeline.